ThisIsNotANamepng/CeaserCipherBruteForce/README.md

 # CeaserCipherBruteForce
 Brute force the Ceaser cipher

-This tool will encrypt an inputted string 26 times, so all possible outcomes are printed

-I am working on having it check each outcome against a txt file of the dictionary, but this is still a work in progress
+This tool automatically checks all variations of each word, and check it against a word list to generate the best guess